Head of Department: Miss J Henry, BA (Newcastle), MA, PGCE

-Art Teacher: Sharon A Mitchell BA (Hons), PGCE
+Art Teacher: Mrs E Logan, BA (Middlesex), PGCE

 Art plays an important part in the life of Palmers Green High School and is taught by highly experienced specialist art teachers.
 Art and design teaching and learning develops pupils’ awareness of their visual world and the cultures that have shaped it.
 We promote tolerance through different people’s ideas, creative responses and understanding of different cultures and styles within art.

 Art is a wonderful subject that allows students to express themselves, to gain a rich variety of skills and techniques, to form aesthetic opinions and to appreciate the world around them.
 Art enriches all aspects of school life and is an essential component of the curriculum for all our pupils.

 All teaching groups are small allowing for close monitoring and individual attention and tuition.
 Groups are taught in a fully equipped Art room where pupils experience a wide range of materials and techniques including, sculpture, screen printmaking, mono-printing, relief printing, batik, observational painting, drawing and collage.
 Specialist teaching of the subject culminates in a GCSE exhibition which gives status and high profile to the work of the department.

 - To foster and promote personal, spiritual, moral and cultural awareness through the development of visual language.

 - To expect high standards of behaviour and respect for others.